UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 ## Overview

-One of the powerful ways to use version control is to maintain your workflow between the office, home, and wherever else you find yourself being productive.
-This type of workflow can be used extensively with both research work (i.e., coding project collaboration) and thesis writing (i.e., "personal" activities).
+One of the powerful ways to use version control is to maintain your workflow between different computers at work, at home, and anywhere else you might find yourself doing "work".
+This type of workflow can be used extensively with both research work (i.e. developing code, writing drafts) and personal activites (i.e. updating a personal website).

-The workflow in this section describes three repository locations - a server, a work computer, and a home (laptop) computer.
-The server will host the "base" repository, and the server can live anywhere you have a connection to.
-For example, you could use your GitHub repository (described in the [Github and Remote Version Control](../git-and-github/Readme.md) section) as the server.
-If you have access to a server on campus (e.g., server.uni.edu), you can host your repository there (and it's private!).
+The workflow in this section describes three repository locations - a server, a work computer, and a home computer.
+The "server" will host the authoritative or 'base' repository and could be anywhere you have a connection to.
+For example, you could use your GitHub repository as the server.
+If you have access to a server on campus that is appropriate (e.g., server.uni.edu), you can host your base repository there (and it's private!).

-For the purposes of this exercise, all of the repositories will be represented by different folders in order to provide you with the "flavor" of how such a workflow would work.
-For example, we'll use ~/work to represent your work station.
-You should assume that ~/work is effectively your work station's home directory.
+For the purposes of this exercise, we'll use GitHub to store the authoritative 'base' repository, and we'll use different directories on your laptop to represent two different computers you might do work on ("Laptop" and "Work").
+For example, we'll use ~/work to represent your work computer, and pretend like ~/work is effectively the home directory (or other location) on your work computer.

-## Exercise: Adding a Report to Simplestats
+## Exercise: Adding a Report to Python Development Directory

-You've been working on your stats module for a while, and you'd like to add a report to it.
-You've heard about [Latex](http://www.latex-project.org/) and that it works really well with version control systems, so you wanted to try it out.
-You're spending your time writing, so you'd like to be able to move between work, some coffee shops, and home.
+Let's say you've been working on your stats module for a while on your Laptop, and now you want to be able to continue developing the module on your Work computer.

-Let's start by making a laptop and work directory.

-    $ cd
-    $ mkdir work
+Instead of sending new updates of the code to yourself via email each time, you can use an authoritative repository location, like GitHub, to quickly and easily update your Laptop and Work copies of the project, all while keeping a consistent history of your changes across all computers.

+### Set up the "Laptop" repository

+Let's start by preparing our Laptop copy of the project directory (our `python-novice-inflammation` directory).
+Make sure to `cd` into the directory first, then ...

+* check the status of your repository, to make sure that only our `stats.py` and `test_stats.py` files are tracked.

-    $ mkdir laptop
+    $ git status

+* make sure to ignore the `data` directory, so that we're not going to track its contents for our GitHub and Work respositories.
+Remember the `.gitignore` file and to check the status of the repository when done.

+### Set up the "Server" repository

+Now let's go to GitHub to initiate and empty repository that we can push to:
+* Go to your page on the GitHub website (https://github.com/username), and click on your "Repositories" tab.
+* Click the green "New" button toward the top right.
+* Enter in our the name of our repository's directory (`python-novice-inflammation`) and a description if you like, and then click the green "Create repository" button.

+On the page that appears after creating the repository, you'll notice that one suggested next step is to "push an existing repository from the command line.
+So let's do it!

+In your `python-novice-inflammation` directory on the Laptop, do the following:

+* Check the remotes of our Laptop repository (we shouldn't have any yet):

+    $ git remote -v

+* Add the address of the GitHub repository as a remote named "origin", just like the GitHub page says

+    $ git remote add origin https://github.com/username/python-novice-inflammation.git

+* Check the remotes list to confirm success, and then push our repository contents to GitHub

+    $ git push -u origin master

+You should now be able to see that your repository files from the Laptop appear in your GitHub repository for `python-novice-inflammation`!

-### Setting Up the "Work" Repository
+### Clone the repository to your "Work" computer

 Let's clone it on our "work computer".
 You'll find the repository is named properly.